Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Abstract

 \section{Abstract}

 The crucial feature of a memoryless stochastic process is that any information about its state can only decrease as the system evolves.
 Here we show that such a decrease of information is equivalent to the underlying stochastic evolution being divisible.
-The main result, which holds for both classical and quantum stochastic processes, rely on a quantum version of the so-called Blackwell-Sherman-Stein theorem in classical statistics.
+The main result, which holds independently of the model of the microscopic interaction and is valid for both classical and quantum stochastic processes, relies on a quantum version of the so-called Blackwell-Sherman-Stein theorem in classical statistics.